 Funeral Potatoes recipe, a classic cheesy hash brown casserole that is a fabulous side for any main dish.

-Looking for some biscuits, from scratch Air Fryer Biscuits are light and fluffy.
-Made in the air fryer so they don't take up oven room.
-Another favorite are these Hawaiian Rolls Recipe, yum.
+For biscuits, try these made from scratch Air Fryer Biscuits are light and fluffy.
+Another favorite is Hawaiian Rolls Recipe, yum.

 Leftovers and Storage

-- When I make any type of baked ham, I want leftovers because there are so many things to make with them.
-Checkout my leftover ham recipes post.
+- When I make any baked ham, I want leftovers because there are so many things to make with them.
+Check out my leftover ham recipes.
 The leftovers can be kept in a covered container or storage bag in the fridge for up to 3 days.

-- Good news, you can also freeze the leftover ham and use within 3 months.
+- You can also freeze the leftover ham and use within 3 months.

 - To make this ahead of time, I would only make it one day ahead if needed.
 The morning of an event is also a good time to make the ham.